 To help coax you out of hibernation, we polled our staff for a list of can’t-miss winter flora, fauna and phenomena at the Center.
 So put on some layers, enjoy the feel of thick socks in your hiking boots, and hit the trails and gardens in search of these (and your own) winter wonders.

 Grasses like gulf muhly (Muhlenbergia capillaris) and bushy bluestem (Andropogon glomeratus) become particularly striking as they bloom in fall and winter.
 It might be surprising to think of grasses as blooming, but they do!
 Check out these sassy grassies:

 Bald cypress (Taxodium distichum) is true to its name in winter.
 Come see these native trees when they’re actually bald — or right before they shed their feathery needles, when their fiery orange foliage lights up Texas waterways.

 The Center’s director of horticulture wasn’t alone when she highlighted frostweed (Verbesina virginica) as a winter favorite, calling it “pretty spectacular and bizarre” after a hard freeze.
 It’s an elusive spectacle, however; Frostweed’s interesting “ice trick” often melts with the heat of day, making it hard to witness in person.
-Keep an eye out for our upcoming frostweed plant profile to learn more.
+Check out this frostweed plant profile to learn more.